 WP4 is charged with the responsibility of developing mobile ICT services.
-These services are based on the design resulting from the work in WP1 and 2, as described in this deliverable (2.1.a).
+These services are based on the design resulting from the work in WP1 and 2, as described in this deliverable.
 The ICT services are developed in three categories: Care & Wellness, Guidance and Mobility Monitoring.